 » “Issues Affecting Buy Here Pay Here Dealers,” GIADA Independent Auto Dealer, November-December 2012.

 Sharmin is a member of the Automotive Resource Network, serving as a committee chairperson in 2015.
 She currently serves the American Bar Association as a committee director and member of the Editorial Board for Business Law Today.
 She is a member of the ABA’s Young Lawyers Division and is Chair of the Diversity Task Force for the Business Law Section’s Consumer Financial Services Committee.
-She also belongs to the American Bankers Association, the national Mortgage Bankers Association and RMA International.
+She also belongs to the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, and RMAI.

 Sharmin received her B.A. in Political Science and Sociology from Rutgers University and her J.D. from Seton Hall University School of Law.
 She is admitted to practice law in Georgia, New York, New Jersey and the U.S. District Courts for the Northern, Middle and Southern Districts of Georgia, the District of New Jersey and the Southern District of New York.